madetech/G1-Spikes/5:Wagtail_Query_Extension/Wagtail_Query_Extension.md

 ## Disabling Free Tags

-In this example we used Free tags; however, these can be changed to use fixed tags instead.
+In this example we used Free tags (tags that can be created and edited by the content writer); however, these can be changed to use fixed tags instead.
 This will be most likely be required in our production solution, but was not needed for this spike.

 Information on how to achieve this can be found [here](./Supporting_Documents/Wagtail_Disable_FreeTags.md).